 One should not solely rely on meal replacements for an extended period of time without consulting their physician because of the decreased intake of “real food” like fruits and vegetables.
 Solely relying on meal replacements should be combined with medical monitoring by a physician as one may not consume enough calories or nutrients depending upon the formulation of the meal replacement.
 However, occasional meal replacement usage may provide a convenient, healthier alternative to skipping meals and making healthier choices while on the go.

 A protein supplement is part of a class of dietary supplements.
 Dietary supplements are defined as a product (other than tobacco) that (1) contains specified dietary ingredients and is intended to supplement the diet, (2) is intended for ingestion in pill, capsule, tablet, powder, or liquid form, (3) is labeled as a dietary supplement, and (4) is not represented for use as a conventional food or as the sole item of a meal or diet.
-Basically a protein supplement is used to supplement the diet with extra protein.
+Basically, a protein supplement is used to supplement the diet with extra protein.

 Protein supplements typically provide about 100-120 calories per serving with protein amounts varying by brand (many protein supplements contain about 20 grams of protein per serving).
 Carbohydrate counts vary by brand for protein supplements, but are generally less than 5 grams per serving, whereas meal replacements will have higher carbohydrate amounts and part of the carbohydrates are fiber (especially those designed for a weight loss program).
 Protein supplements are typically low in fat, while the fat content of meal replacements varies by product.
 Protein shakes generally do not contain added vitamins and minerals other than those provided by the protein source (e.g., if a protein supplement is made from whey protein, which is derived from dairy, then it will also contain calcium).
-Most, if not all, meal replacements contain vitamins and minerals.

 Both meal replacements and protein supplements are great products.
 However, it is very important to make sure you are using the right product for the correct situation.
 The following guide should help you make the correct decision.
 However, if you have specific questions, please seek the advice of your healthcare team.